 Genetic testing has identified a likely link between a 13-state Listeria outbreak and cooked chicken widely distributed to restaurants in the United States and Canada.
 The outbreak is likely linked to a slew of Listeria recalls associated with Tip Top Poultry frozen, cooked, diced, or shredded ready-to-eat chicken products.
 The recalled chicken was manufactured by E.A.
 Sween Company, which received the chicken from two of their suppliers, the Suter Company and Baja Foods, to which Tip Top is an ingredient provider.
 The Listeria lawyers at Pritzker Hageman are representing a client who has been hospitalized with Listeria after eating Tip Top chicken salad purchased from Sam’s Club in Papillion, Nebraska.

-Out food safety attorneys have been investigating a widespread Listeria outbreak in delis across the United States that has been ongoing for over two years.
+Our food safety attorneys investigated a Listeria outbreak in delis in multiple states that has been ongoing for over two years.
 This outbreak has been linked to multiple meats and cheeses and, in at least some cases, is likely spreading due to cross-contamination.

-Our law firm is investigating a Listeria outbreak linked to Long Phung pork rolls.
+Our law firm investigated a Listeria outbreak linked to Long Phung pork rolls.
 Four illnesses were reported in Louisiana, Michigan, Tennessee, and Texas from July 1, 2017, to October 24, 2018.
 Epidemiologic and laboratory evidence indicated that Long Phung pork products are the source of this outbreak.